feixiang1209/cutadapt_batch/README.md

 How to use.

 Mac/linux
-1. Download and install python3, then install easygui
+1. Download and install python3, then install easygui in terminal

 `pip3 install easygui`

-2. Navigate to the folder with the fastq files using “cd” and get the folder path using “pwd”
+2. In terminal navigate to the folder with the fastq files using “cd” and get the folder path using “pwd”

 `pwd`

-3. Run the script
+3. Run the script in terminal

 `python3 cutadapt_batch-mac-linux.py`